FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_enable_SSO_endusers.md

 Configure SSO for end-users using Kerberos:

 1. Configure Kerberos as an Identity provider.
-For the configuration with Kerberos as an Identity Provider, refer to <a href="../c_st_active_directory" class="MCXref xref">Configure Kerberos as an Identity Provider in SecureTransport</a>.
+For the configuration with Kerberos as an Identity Provider, refer to [Configure Kerberos as an Identity Provider in SecureTransport](../c_st_active_directory).

 2. Open the `sso-enduser.xml` file.
 The following changes are required: